kandelvijaya/website/content/post/testableInterfaceDesignWithEnums.md

 # Using the OneTapFeature

-The above enum based API is very nice and declarative.
-This is the only public facing entry to the feature.
-The only 2 things it lets you do is ask if the feature is enabled from either cart or product page and second present the feature.
+The above enum based API is nice and declarative.
+This is the only public facing entry to the feature/module.
+It only lets you do 2 things.
+First check if feature is enabled from either cart or product page.
+Second present the feature.
 Lets see how they can be used by client.
 ```swift
     class CartViewController: UIViewController {
         @IBAction func checkout() {